+Your tenancy '

-our tenancy 11
+Your tenancy 11

-Fenancy Agreement 13
+Tenancy Agreement 13

 Your rights 15

-Why should I get Because it benefits Choice tenants.
-You can influence change, meet new people, Moving in 17 involved? gain new skills (we provide training) and make a difference to your neighbourhood.
-Household changes 19 By working at various levels, you can have a say in how we work.
+Why should I get involved?

+Because it benefits Choice tenants.
+You can influence change, meet new people, gain new skills (we provide training) and make a difference to your neighbourhood.
+By working at various levels, you can have a say in how we work.
 This means that you can influence what changes and improvements we make for you and the people who live in our homes in the future.

+Your home

-Family break-up 21 How can I get It depends on what you would like to do and how much time you can Your home involved? contribute.
+How can I get involved?

+It depends on what you would like to do and how much time you can contribute.
 It could be just a couple of hours a month or more.
-Contact the Tenant Involvement Team to find out more.
-See How tenants can Living in your home 23 get involved on page 5.
-Flats and apartments 25 What if I don't have If you do not have spare time you can still be involved by filling in survey forms, Safety in the home 27 time to get involved? or just phoning or e-mailing us to tell us what you think about our service.
-We will always make sure you know what is going on by sending out letters and leaflets, Improvements 29 producing our tenant newsletter and keeping our website updated.
-Neighbours 31 How can we be sure that you will take account of our views?
-The Chair of the Central Forum sits on the Tenant & Client Committee Services and he/she will ensure tenants views are represented at committee level.
-You might consider putting yourself forward to be co-opted to your Anti-social behaviour and harassment 33 regional forum.
-You can find out what is involved in this by talking to the Tenant Involvement Team.
-Extra care services 35 What does the Tenant The Tenant Involvement Champion is responsible for delivery of our commitments Moving home Involvement Champion do? detailed within the Tenant Involvement Strategy.
-This includes supporting the Central and Regional Forums, as well as promoting further opportunities for Applying to move 37 tenants to get involved.
-Moving out 39
+Contact the Tenant Engagement Officer to find out more.
+See How tenants can get involved on page 5.

+What if I don't have time to get involved?

+If you do not have spare time you can still be involved by filling in survey forms, or just phoning or e-mailing us to tell us what you think about our service.
+We will always make sure you know what is going on by sending out letters and leaflets, producing our tenant newsletter and keeping our website updated.

-Useful information
+How can we be sure that you will take account of our views?

+The Chair of the Central Network sits on the Tenant & Client Services Committee, and he/she will ensure tenants views are represented at committee level.
+You might consider putting yourself forward to be co-opted to your regional network.
+You can find out what is involved in this by talking to the Tenant Engagement Officer

+What do the Community Champions do?

+Community Champions are responsible for the delivery of our commitments detailed within the Tenant Engagement Strategy.
+This includes supporting the Central and Area Networks, as well as promoting further opportunities for tenants to get involved.

+Applying to move 37

+Moving home

+Extra care services 35

+Anti-social behaviour and harassment 33

+Neighbours 31

+mprovements 29

+Safety in the home 27

+lats and apartments 25

+iving in your home 23

+Involving tenants

+Moving out